 Iceland is known as the country of fire and ice.
 Volcanoes and hot springs exist alongside freezing winters, glaciers, and snow-covered mountains.
 If you are a fan of snow and wild landscapes then Iceland could be the country for you.

 Crime is exceptionally rare here.
-Capital city Reykjavík is a perfect example: Not only are violent crimes almost nonexistent, Iceland has almost no pickpockets either.
-Iceland has few problems with drugs, and the climate makes being homeless very difficult.
+Reykjavík, Iceland’s capital city, is a perfect example: Not only are violent crimes almost nonexistent, there are almost no pickpockets either.
 The chances of a terrorist attack in Iceland are remote and not considered a concern in daily life.

 As with Luxembourg, parks are best avoided at night (as drunks congregate there).
-While these people are usually looking for solitude, leaving them undisturbed is advised.
+While these people are usually looking for solitude, it’s still best to leave them alone.

 Ireland is another European representative in the list of world’s safest countries.
 Violent crimes are low and kidnappings are almost unheard of.
 In Dublin you may be at risk from pickpockets but no more so than in any other European capital city.